Tinnitus Treatment Services

 If a worker has an accepted claim for tinnitus, a WorkSafeBC officer may send a referral to one of our contracted service providers.
-This includes an initial assessment to comprehensively assess the injured worker’s requirements for services.
-Services may include hearing aid services and other services to deliver a tinnitus treatment program.
+This includes an initial assessment to assess the injured worker's requirements for services.

-Our tinnitus treatment program covers assessment and treatment to address tinnitus symptoms developed by an injured worker with an accepted work-related tinnitus claim.
+Tinnitus treatment services covers assessment and treatment to address tinnitus symptoms developed by an injured worker with an accepted work-related tinnitus claim.

 Schedule B outlines the list of fee codes for services.